Confidence regions for a persistence diagram of a single image with one or more loops: Confidence regions for persistence diagram

-Persistence diagram stability results \citep{Cohen_Steiner_2005} are used to bound the (bottleneck) distance between the persistence diagrams by the $L_{\infty}$ distance between kernel density estimates (KDEs) of the point-cloud data and the true pattern.
+We extend one of the methods from \cite{14} from point-cloud data to handle an image as a way to establish a benchmark in the absence of a direct basis for comparison with \textbf{parTDA}.
+This approach, which we refer to as \textbf{sTDA}, is used as a comparison to our new method, \textbf{parTDA}.
+In \textbf{sTDA}, a distribution of distances between the persistence diagrams of the smoothed data, $\mathcal{P}(\mathcal{\tilde M}^{\sigma})$, and the persistence diagram of the true pattern, $\mathcal{P}(\mathcal{\tilde M}^0)$, is used to determine confidence regions on a persistence diagram.
+In particular, persistence diagram stability results \cite{20} are used to bound the (bottleneck) distance between the persistence diagrams by the $L_{\infty}$ distance between kernel density estimates (KDEs) of the point-cloud data and the true pattern.
 Asymptotic confidence regions are then built from the distribution of $L_{\infty}$ distances between $\mathcal{\tilde M}^{\sigma}$ and $\mathcal{\tilde M}^{0}$, which can be estimated using a bootstrap procedure.

 This procedure is briefly outlined below and then followed by the proposed adjustments for image data.
-See Section~3.4 of \cite{Fasy_2014} for more details.
+See Section~3.4 of \cite{14} for more details.